Wiki · Individual Player · Last reviewed July 1, 2026

 Institutional Role

 KAUST announced in September 2021 that Schmidhuber would join as director of the university's Artificial Intelligence Initiative.
-KAUST's faculty profile currently lists him as professor of computer science and co-chair of the Center of Excellence for Generative AI.
-It also states that before joining KAUST, he served as director of IDSIA and professor of artificial intelligence at the University of Lugano.
+KAUST's faculty profile reviewed for this page lists him as professor of computer science and co-chair of the Center of Excellence for Generative AI.
+KAUST's 2024 Center of Excellence announcement describes the center as part of the Kingdom's GenAI strategy for scientific research, commercial innovation, and talent development.
+The faculty profile also states that before joining KAUST, he served as director of IDSIA and professor of artificial intelligence at the University of Lugano.

 That institutional move matters because it places a historically European deep learning figure inside Saudi Arabia's AI research and industrial strategy.
 His work is therefore not only a record of past methods.
 It is also part of the global redistribution of AI talent, compute, academic ambition, and national AI positioning.